SamB2653/ml_course/README.md

 # Machine Learning Course
-All google developer course notes that I have taken.
-Available at: https://developers.google.com
+All google developer machine learning course notes that I have taken.
+Also includes all exercises, converted from notebook to IDE with solutions and modifications.

+**Completed Course Modules:**
+- [x] Crash Course
+- [x] Problem Framing
+- [x] Data Prep
+- [ ] Clustering
+- [x] Recommendation
+- [ ] Testing and Debugging
+- [ ] GANs